 Switching from a previous antipsychotic therapy to Clozaril It is generally recommended that Clozaril should not be used in combination with other antipsychotics.
-When Clozaril therapy is to be initiated in a patient undergoing oral antipsychotic therapy, it is recommended that the other antipsychotic should first be discontinued by tapering the dosage downwards.

-Special populations: Hepatic impairment Patients with hepatic impairment should receive Clozaril with caution along with regular monitoring of liver function tests (see section 4.4 of SmPC)
+When Clozaril therapy is to be initiated in a patient undergoing oral antipsychotic therapy, it is Special populations: Hepatic impairment Patients with hepatic impairment should receive Clozaril with caution along with regular monitoring of liver function tests (see section 4.4 of SmPC).

 Paediatric population No paediatric studies have been performed.
 The safety and efficacy of Clozaril in children and adolescents under the age of 16 years have not yet been established.
-Clozaril should not be used in this group until further data becomes available
+Clozaril should not be used in this group until further data becomes available.